hyperledger/firefly/docs/gettingstarted/custom_contracts.md

 ---

-> **NOTE:** This guide assumes that you are running a local FireFly stack with at least 2 members and an Ethereum blockchain created by the FireFly CLI
+> **NOTE:** This guide assumes that you are running a local FireFly stack with at least 2 members and an Ethereum blockchain created by the FireFly CLI.
+If you need help getting that set up, please see the [Getting Started guide to Start your environment](https://nguyer.github.io/firefly/gettingstarted/setup_env.html).

 ## Example smart contract

-For this tutorial, we will be using a well known, but slightly modified smart contract called `SimpleStorage`, and be working with this contract on an Ethereum blockchain.
+For this tutorial, we will be using a well known, but slightly modified smart contract called `SimpleStorage`, and will be using this contract on an Ethereum blockchain.
 As the name implies, it's a very simple contract which stores an unsigned 256 bit integer, emits and event when the value is updated, and allows you to retrieve the current value.

 Here is the source for this contract: